Defense strategies that succeed. The dedicated legal defense you deserve.

 - Reporting fake dependents to qualify for aid;

 - Concealing information regarding a child or children that no longer reside at home;

 - Receiving duplicate aid from other states; and

 - Continuing to receive benefits when the entitlement no longer applies;

 If you are charged with welfare fraud in Indianapolis and Central Indiana, you are strongly encouraged to contact an experienced criminal defense attorney immediately.
 Having expert defense counsel at the outset of your welfare fraud case may help you achieve a positive outcome in the end.
-You may reach Eskew Law LLC by calling (317) 974-0177 or submitting our online consultation request form.
+You may reach Eskew Law by calling (317) 974-0177 or submitting our online consultation request form.
 We will review your case and help you determine your best course of action.